peytongaudet/ces15L-lab-reports/Lab-Report-3.md

 **Part 1: grep -c**

 The command grep -c displays the count of lines that match a pattern.
+This can be useful for finding how often a certain pattern shows up in text.
 ```
 % cat technical/*/*.txt > output1.txt
 % grep -c "taxation" output1.txt